psinthorn/samui-transfers/frontend/PROMPT.md

 - fix low contrast on the AI Chat button in the mobile menu
 - add a prominent “Book now” and “Chat” action to the header with mobile-first styles
 - create a mobile-first AI Chat page and link it from the

+## Today's prompts — 2025-09-03
+- as you are an UX/UI professional experienced please redesign booking form that is multi step page and form you can from this file BookingForm.js and another file is as below 1.
+StepNavigation 2.
+BookingStep 3.
+ConfirmationStep 4.
+ThankYouStep please redesign with clean and clear style
+- as you are an UX/UI professional experienced please redesign this BookingStep.tsx to mobile first with clean and clear style and add number of passangers input field too
+- as you are an UX/UI professional experienced please redesign this ConfirmationStep.tsx to mobile first with clean and clear style and add number of passangers field too
+- as you are an UX/UI professional experienced please redesign this ThankYouStep.tsx to mobile first with clean and clear style
+- as we are added passangers and notes to form please add it to email body too
+- as you are an UX/UI professional experienced please redesign this PaymentStep.tsx to mobile first with clean and clear style
+- on clicking confirm booking button please add loading on waiting
+- can you suggest on this term and condition and add to this page (Terms and conditions list)
+- please add this term and condition to part of email body (Terms and conditions list)